philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 |Y              |92% (81%, 100%)   |82% (68%, 100%)   |      |

 Table: **Table 2** Optional version of Table 1, adding 1-year survival rates.

+## Analytical dataset

+Due to confidentiality the dataset used in this analysis cannot be shared online in the public version of this report.